My opinion on the differences and why you should care.

 So, now you might be pondering how to get your organization up to speed with BI and BA.
 That’s where we come in!

-DataLakeHouse is a self-service business analytics platform with advanced machine learning capabilities.
+DataLakeHouse is an end-to-end self-service business analytics platform with ELT and advanced machine learning capabilities.
 Although most platforms that offer business analytics capabilities also serve as business intelligence tools, it usually doesn’t work the other way around.
 To clarify, not all BI platforms include business analytics tools.
 Lucky for you, DataLakeHouse acts as an all-in-one solution that will bring any organization to the highest level of analytical maturity.
 To learn more about how DataLakeHouse can inform your business decisions and in turn improve your organization’s efficiency and drive long-term growth, click the button below 👇!